 The average amount of time that the international patient spends in Greece is 10 to 15 days but often the climate and care package offered is so agreeable that they often stay for the full term of their pregnancy.
 There are many reasons why a patient would come (and stay) therefore!

 IVF customer care in Greece – what does it look like?

-Good customer care is essentially knowing all the wants and needs of the patient(s) and to cater for them.
-This is achieved by offering individualised treatment plans provided by experienced professionals; the availability of a multilingual, international team dedicated to offer support to international patients; the ability to access and meet the professionals who will deliver treatment, a fully effective state of the art laboratory and the security and safety that is offered in abundance in Greece.
+Good customer care is essentially knowing all the wants and needs of the patient(s) and catering for them.
+This is achieved by offering individualised treatment plans provided by experienced professionals; the availability of a multilingual, international team dedicated to offering support to international patients; the ability to access and meet the professionals who will deliver treatment, a fully effective state of the art laboratory and the security and safety that is offered in abundance in Greece.